Berberis ilicifolia: Differences with related species

-Berberis ilicifolia looks like B. serratodentata and their home ranges coincide between Coihaique and Puyehue.
-Here one species merges into the other, most probably through consecutive interbreeding, and the bastard grade may be called B. ×pseudoilicifolia.
-Typical B. ilicifolia leaves are 1½–2½ times longer than wide, with mostly one to four teeth on each side, while branches carry many spines.
-Pure B. serratodentata leaves are 2½-4 times longer than wide, with more than ten teeth on each side, while spines on the branches are rare.
+Berberis ilicifolia looks like B. serratodentata and their home ranges coincide between Coihaique and Puyehue in Chile.
+Here, one species merges into the other, most probably through consecutive interbreeding, and the bastard grade may be called B. ×pseudoilicifolia.
+Typical B. ilicifolia leaves are 1.5–2.5 times longer than wide, with mostly one to four teeth on each side, while branches carry many spines.
+Pure B. serratodentata leaves are 2.5-4 times longer than wide, with more than ten teeth on each side, while spines on the branches are rare.

 Taxonomy

 Berberis ilicifolia was first described by Georg Forster in 1789.
 B. lagenaria described by Jean Louis Marie Poiret in 1808, and B. subarctica described by Michel Gandoger in 1913 both are now regarded as synonyms of B. ilicifolia.
 Like almost every Berberis species in South-America, B. ilicifolia belongs to the subgenus Australes, characterised by simple, evergreen leaves and glaucous, purplish to black berries.
 Within that subgenus, B. ilicifolia forms a group with B. chilensis, B. litoralis, B. valdiviana, B. darwinii, B. trigona, B. serratodentata, B. negeriana, and probably B. laurina.
 This group more or less shares the following character states: large trifid spines, flowers in racemes, long styles, filaments without teeth, and secondary veins that partially reach the leaf margin, partially curve back on their neighbours.